 (As an aside, since 1993, thanks largely to a salary cap, here is how many champions the “big four” North American leagues have seen: NFL 12, NHL 14, NBA 10, and MLB 13.
 So our system does have something to offer.)

 Every year the two best Championship teams literally vanish, promoted to the Premier League.
 A third club goes up through the playoff system — another benefit of the lower leagues that the Premier League lacks.

 If you take away three of the top six teams every year, who really knows who’s gonna win it the next year?
 Also, every year you get three new clubs dropping down from the Premier League, and sometimes this is a club you haven’t seen there in years.
 Sunderland, Aston Villa, Leeds and Newcastle are all big clubs that have been in the Championship lately.

 So, total number of clubs to win the Championship since 1993: 19!

 You also, more so in the Championship than in the Premier League, get to see derbies come and go, and there is something thrilling to me about seeing a derby that hasn’t been happening of late.
 Liverpool plays Everton every year, but in 2017 Sheffield United and Sheffield Wednesday hooked up for the first time in six years.
-In the 2020-21 season, we’ll see Watford play Luton Town for the first time sine 2006!
+In the 2021-22 season, we’ll see Blackpool (just promoted) play Preston North End for the first time sine 2013!
 That kind of built-up excitement can make for some real drama.

 Finally, there are 24 clubs down there, most of which I had never heard of before a few years ago.
 Like most Americans, I started out watching the World Cup, and then the Premier League, and then MLS … but I expanded.
 I wrote a book about English soccer, after all.
 I am also allergic to hype and media overkill, and my “chosen” club Fulham got relegated, so off I went into the world of the Championship.